 Will a court force a party to perform its contractual obligations?

-A combination of government-imposed restrictions, a down-turn in trade and a scarcity of funds has meant that parties are increasingly finding themselves unable to comply with their contractual obligations.
+As businesses start to get back to some kind of normality, they must be alive to their options if faced with a counterparty unable to comply with its contractual obligations in an uncertain economy.
 The usual remedy in such a scenario would be for the innocent party to sue the defaulting party for the loss and damage suffered as a result of the other party’s failure to fulfil its obligations.

 In some situations, damages may not be regarded by the innocent party as an adequate remedy and they may wish to consider seeking an order from the court to force the party in default to provide what they agreed when the contract was formed.
 Courts have the power to order specific performance of contractual obligations – but it is a difficult process.